luismxlina/moodle-fuzzer/README.md

 ```

 ## Disclaimer
 This tool is intended for educational purposes only.
-Always obtain proper authorization before performing any kind of security testing.The author is not responsible for any misuse of this tool.
+Always obtain proper authorization before performing any kind of security testing.
+The author is not responsible for any misuse of this tool.